draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 `--out-diff-dir`

-- Allows you to specify a custom path for the diff files being written on the filesystem.
-Will be used only if also `--write-diff` is provided.
-If not set will use a temporary directory.
+- Allows you to specify a custom path for the `diff` files being written on the filesystem.
+It will be used only if  `--write-diff` also is provided.
+If not defined, it will use a temporary directory.

 `--cleanup`

-- If set, will attempt to automatically delete any generated diff files on the filesystem if the directory used to store the diff files already exists.
-Requires both `--write-diff` and `--out-diff-dir` to be set.
+- If set, it will attempt to automatically delete any generated diff files on the filesystem if the directory used to store the diff files already exists.
+Requires both `--write-diff` and `--out-diff-dir` to be defined.

 `--secure`

-- applies some filters to the produced diff in order to avoid printing sensitive informations.
-This is useful if you need to share diffs to user who shouldn't have access to credentials.
+- applies some filters to the produced diff in order to avoid printing sensitive information.
+This is useful if you need to share diffs to users who shouldn't have access to credentials.

 `--summary`

 - Only prints a summary of the diff errors.

 Diff command also has options inherited from the generate command options.
-See **generate** command section.
+See the **generate** command section.

 ### Sub-Command: secure-diff [DEPRECATED]

 Performs a diff not showing sensitive information.

 This subcommand is DEPRECATED and will be removed starting from version 6.7.0, you can have the same effect with the diff command and the flag `--secure`.

 ## Command: `generate`

 `--manifest-directory`

-- Set the location where the installer will write the genearted manifests.
+- Set the location where the installer will write the generated manifests.

 `--skip-generate`

 - Skips generating Kubernetes manifests and attempts to diff whatever is in the manifests directory.
-Manifest directory can be specified using `--manifest-directory <dir>` flag.
+The manifest directory can be specified by using the `--manifest-directory <dir>` flag.

 `--skip-import`